cy235/CICD_ML_AWS/README.md

 First, sign up your CircleCI with github account, then add your project in github to CircleCI, and enter your AWS access ID and secret access ID in `AWS permission`.

-In the root path your github project, there should be one hidden folder named `.circleci`
+In the root path your github project, there should be a file named `config.yml` in a hidden folder named `.circleci`. whenever there is a commit in your project in github, `config.yml` is responsible for executing building and testing module.
+Also, there should be another file named ``